-The Chamber will celebrate and show support for agriculture education and the advancement of agriculture in our community during the 2019 McLean County Chamber of Commerce Agriculture Awareness Breakfast on Wednesday, March 20 at the Chateau Hotel & Conference Center in Bloomington.
-A Keynote Presentation will be given by John Phipps, commentator for U.S. Farm Report.
+The Chamber will celebrated agriculture education and the advancement of agriculture in our community during the 2019 McLean County Chamber of Commerce Agriculture Awareness Breakfast on Wednesday, March 20 at the Chateau Hotel & Conference Center in Bloomington.
+A Keynote Presentation was given by John Phipps, a commentator for U.S. Farm Report.

 U.S. Farm Report airs weekly on Saturday and/or Sunday, and is hosted by Tyne Morgan, with exclusive on-farm commentary from John Phipps.

 About John Phipps

 John was born in 1948 and raised on a six-generation farm in east-central Illinois.
 He graduated with honors from Rose-Hulman Institute of Technology in 1970 with a bachelor's in chemical engineering and a minor in economics.